-As such, choose wisely what to communicate when meeting someone new.
+As such, choose wisely what to communicate!
 Your message and manner can affect a variety of business situations, including meetings with clients, vendors, internal teams or management, as well as presentations, networking events and interviews.

-While seemingly brief and inconsequential, effectively introducing and talking about yourself is essential at every career level.
-It’s remarkable that a vast amount of professionals (including those in the C-suite) still miss the mark when meeting others and making that first impression.
-Here are some of the introduction mistakes we see all too often — in other words, how not to introduce yourself:
+While seemingly brief and inconsequential, effectively introducing yourself is essential at every career level -- it reflects your personal brand.
+And yet, many professionals (including those in the C-suite) still miss the mark when meeting others and making that critical first impression.
+Here are some of the introduction mistakes we see all too often when consulting with our clients -- in other words, how not to introduce yourself!

-While there’s nothing wrong with stating your name, position and employer, stopping there falls short.
-While you don’t need five minutes to convey who you are, adding a bit more color to your name, rank and serial number can enrich and inform your conversation.
+There’s nothing wrong with introducing yourself as name, position and employer, but stopping there falls short.
+Adding a bit more color to your name, rank and serial number can enrich and inform your conversation.
 Consider the following introductions:

-Compared to the first one, with just a few additional words (and a few seconds to say them), the second and third versions provide a lot more information to steer follow-up dialogue.
+Compared to the first one, with just a few additional words (and a few seconds to say them), the other versions provide a lot more information to steer follow-up dialogue.

-Even if you work for a well-known organization, indicating your division, department, functional area, geographic responsibility, specialization etc. is more helpful than, “Hi, I’m Joe Smith, a Senior Vice President at Consumer Products Company.”
-Depending on the context, you may start with less and fill in more details in the natural flow of a conversation.
-By the end of the exchange, at minimum, both parties should have a topline understanding of who the other is and what they do.
+Even if you work for a well-known organization, indicating your division, department, functional area, geographic responsibility, specialization etc. is more helpful than, “Hi, I’m Chris Jones, a Senior Vice President at Consumer Products Company.”
+Depending on the context, you might start with less and add more details in the natural flow of a conversation.
+By the end of the exchange, at minimum, both parties should have a clear topline understanding of who the other is and what they do.

-An “elevator pitch” is a dated concept that makes most personal branding experts cringe.
+An “elevator pitch” is an outdated concept.
 Effective networking is about building relationships, not brokering transactions.
-True, the connections you make may bear quid pro quo agreements, client referrals, sales etc. eventually, but using your introduction as an immediate opportunity to sell — before any attempt to get to know the person or group with whom you’re meeting — is often off-putting.
+True, the connections you make may bear quid pro quo agreements, client referrals, sales etc. eventually, but introducing yourself for an immediate opportunity to sell -- before any attempt to get to know the person/group with whom you’re meeting -- can lead a conversation to a quick ending.

 A strategic and personable introduction can lead to a solid professional relationship.
-Presented as a pitch, however, it may end up as your first and last conversation with someone.
+Presented as a pitch, however, it may end up as your first and last conversation with someone because it's off-putting.
 (It may also dissuade them from introducing you to others, so you won’t also “sell” to their contacts.)

-Develop succinct personal introductions of varying lengths and focus (like above).
-You don’t want to be that person who drones on without direction or doesn’t come up for air.
+Develop succinct introductions of varying lengths and focus (like above).
+You don’t want to drone on without direction or not come up for air.
 When this happens (all too often, sadly), the person you just met likely will forget most of what you said (and hesitate to introduce you to others).

-Speaking about yourself confidently and concisely isn’t an inherent trait that you either have or don’t; it’s a skill that improves with time and practice.
+Speaking about yourself confidently and concisely is a skill that improves with time and practice.
 Repeat and refine your message.
-Listening to how others introduce themselves (especially those whom you respect or admire) may help identify what sounds good and what you should avoid saying too.
+Listen to how others introduce themselves (especially those whom you respect or admire) to identify what is effective and what's not.

 While you don’t want to sound robotic, practice key talking points until you can speak well on them without hesitation.
 Remember to practice out loud as well.
 It’s hard to polish a complete message only mentally because of our tendency to self-edit while thinking things through versus speaking.